roman-milk/roman-milk.github.io/hit.md

  "Master, help me!" she exclaimed.
 He watched her hand pull at something between the legs.

  He turned her over to discover a black rubber thing stuck to her asshole.
 He fiddled with it while she whimpered into the cushions.
 She kept pleading with him but he didn't know what she wanted or what to do.
-Report_Story #3